-- Repeating classroom disruptions - Failing to serve detention or other disciplinary interventions - Instigating conflicts by spreading rumors, false statements, accusations, threats and other statements that tend to escalate situations or incite chaos - Throwing food or drinks in cafeteria - Loitering in an unauthorized location - Using obscene or profane language or gestures towards staff - Possessing or using tobacco products, including vaping - Cheating, plagiarism, abuse of technology, or forgery - Skipping class/Leaving class (Skipping class is also considered arriving to class after 5 minutes.) - Throwing or propelling objects or spitting - Intimidating or harassing another student - Dressing in opposition to the dress code (page 10) - Repeating Class I offenses (minimum of 3) - Unauthorized usage of electronic devices - Drop Pants / Saggy Pants (reference page 10) - Student use of unauthorized cell telephones/wireless communication devices - Personal cell telephones may be brought to school with the following conditions: - a.
-For education purposes at the discretion of use by the school principal.
+- Repeating classroom disruptions - Refusal or Failure to attend or participate in other previously assigned discipline such as detention or other disciplinary interventions - Instigating conflicts by spreading rumors, false statements, accusations, threats and other statements that tend to escalate situations or incite chaos - Throwing food or drinks in cafeteria - Loitering in an unauthorized location - Profane or offensive language or gestures directed to a school district employee or agent. - Possession or use of tobacco/vape or tobacco/nicotine/vape products - Cheating, plagiarism, abuse of technology, or forgery - Skipping class/Leaving class (Skipping class is also considered arriving to class after 5 minutes.) - Throwing or propelling objects or spitting - Threatening, intimidating or harassing another student - Dressing in opposition to the dress code (page 10) - Repeating Class I offenses (minimum of 3) - Unauthorized usage of electronic devices - Drop Pants / Saggy Pants (reference page 10) - Student use of unauthorized cell telephones/wireless communication devices - Personal cell telephones may be brought to school with the following conditions: - a.
+For education purposes at the discretion of the school principal.
 Phones must be turned off and kept out of sight during school hours and while riding on the school buses or using school transportation at any time. - b.
 If emergency calls to or from students are necessary, they should be placed through the school office and not to or from the student's telephone. - c.
 Phones should be kept secure to prevent theft (vehicles, purses, backpacks, lockers, etc.) The school is not responsible for lost or stolen phones or any other electronic device. - d.
 Phones should not be used to violate other's privacy (pg.
-9)
+9).
+Phone may be confiscated for violating others privacy and student will be suspended

-- An administrator calls the parent/guardian. [required] - The teacher/administrator writes a referral, administrator confers with the student and the referral must be processed in FOCUS. [required] - An administrator will assign In-school suspension (ISS). - An administrator will assign 3 5 days out-of-school suspension (OSS) /parent/guardian contact. - An administrator will assign 5 days OSS [school level hearing/parent/guardian conference] - An administrator will provide a hearing with the option to give OSS of 5 more days. - The School Resource Officer will issue a citation when appropriate. - An administrator will provide peer mediation for the student - An administrator will involve the Guidance Counselor and/or School Social Worker in fact-finding and counseling of students. - Drop pants / saggy pants: verbal warning; suspension EXTRACT/REMOVE due to repetition - Teacher/Administrator will refer the student to the MTSS/Problem Solving Team. [required]
+- An administrator calls the parent/guardian. [required] - The teacher/administrator writes a referral, the administrator - Confers with the student and the referral must be processed in FOCUS. [required]

+- An administrator will assign In-school suspension (ISS). - An administrator will assign 3 5 days out-of-school suspension (OSS) /parent/guardian contact. - An administrator will assign 5 days OSS [school level hearing/parent/guardian conference] - An administrator will provide a hearing with the option to give OSS of 5 more days. - The School Resource Officer will issue a citation when appropriate. - An administrator will provide peer mediation for the student - An administrator will involve the Guidance Counselor and/or School Social Worker in fact-finding and counseling of students. - Teacher/Administrator will refer the student to the MTSS/Problem Solving Team. [required]